Nishidh25/cloudnext25-mlb/readme.md

 - **[Service 2: Gen AI Service](./genai-service/)**: Generating Personalized Highlights using Vertex AI Models (Gemini, VEO, Imagen), which is used to generate highlights based on the user's preference.
 - **[Service 3: Gmail Service](./email-service/)**: Send personalized digests via email to users (using Gmail API).

+We dont want the frontend to be down because of any other issues.
+Frontend should always be accessable from the users.

 ## How to deploy/run on your environment 🚀💻🔧